ArronJablonowski/OpenClawNotes/README.md

 - keep gemma4 as default
 - Enable 'command-logger' & 'session-memory'

-## 5. 🧑‍💻 Log out of your LLM/AI user and log into your Admin User
+## 5. 🧑‍💻 Log out of your LLM/AI user and log into your Admin User again
 - **Remove Admin/Sudo from the LLM/AI User:** Now that everything is installed and running properly under the LLM/AI user, we will revoke the user's admin/sudo access.
   - Remove Admin (settings > Users & Groups > *click 'i' next to LLM/AI user's name* and toggle off the "allow this user to administer this computer")
   - Reboot the system so these changes take effect.